 Recent comments made by executives of top liner companies suggest that they have been paying attention.

-Nixon, who described liner companies as “servants of global trade”, emphasized the need for industry players to pick up on trends and adapt very quickly.
+Nixon, who described liner companies as “servants of global trade”, emphasised the need for industry players to pick up on trends and adapt very quickly.
 He also stressed the need to adjust operations to align with tariff-induced trade pattern changes and near-shoring trends.

 This adaptability, Nixon cautioned, might result in increased costs, but on the positive side, facilitate growth prospects on less traditional trade routes.